Grennith/Map-A-Droid/README.md

 We provide a VNC app which is based on [droidVNC](https://github.com/oNaiPs/droidVncServer).
 > The app is not stable.
 We had it running for weeks and it would just give up for a whole day.
 We are planning on releasing our very own app.
+As Stupid as it may sound, an apparent workaround might be:
+Start droidVNC, start Server, switch out of app and go to System Settings -> Apps -> droidVNC -> Force stop.
+The server itself should continue running.

 ### Current limitations
 1) For the moment: 720x1280 px resolution only.
 Very soon support for any 9:16 resolution (Android).
 More to come.